 That knowledge has prompted two decisions in my own life.

 The first was to go back to university, in 2017, to study how development and rapid growth are handled in other places across the world.
 I want to understand what best practice looks like and how it is achieved, rather than just muddling through.
 This led to my decision to study for an MSc in Sustainable Urbanism at UCL.

-The second decision was to stand for election as a city councillor, which I did in 2019 as the first independent candidate in Queen Edith’s history.
+The second decision was to get involved in creating and running the Queen Edith’s Community Forum.
 I want to use my knowledge and my enthusiasm to create the best possible outcome for Queen Edith’s, and to make sure that whatever gets done is done with us, not to us.